Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

 - Open the client-side JS entry point.
 - Remove any dependency on `n-ui` or `@financial-times/n-ui`.
 - Comment out any references to `flags` imported from n-ui, we will bring them back later.
+- Comment out any references to `tracking` imported from n-ui, we will bring them back later.
 - Delete any references to `allstylesloaded` and hoist the contents of its callback into the parent scope.
 - Delete any `onAppInitialised()` calls.